idun-corp/Idun-Examples/Idun-Api/authentication/README.md

+## Authentication in Idun REST API

 Authentication in Idun uses OAuth 2.0 protocol.
 It can be separated into two categories:
-- interactive authentication (from UI, operated by user)
+* interactive authentication (from UI, operated by user)
-- application (daemon) authentication, for applications working w/o user interaction.
+* application (daemon) authentication, for applications working w/o user interaction.

 In both cases, the final goal is to obtain an Access Token, which is used in HTTP header for every call.